wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 `;
 ```

-Very simple: you are extending a `View` component and assigning a flex value of one (which in this context means “take up everything”).
+Very simple: you are extending a `View` component and assigning a flex value of one (which in this context means "take up everything").

 `components/Header.js`: